-The best interests of the child is the paramount consideration when the court decides whether to make a recovery order.
+The child's best interests are the paramount consideration when the court decides whether to make a recovery order.
 The primary factors include the benefit of the child having a meaningful relationship with both parent’s and the need to protect the child from physical or psychological harm from being subjected to, or exposed to, abuse, neglect or family violence.
 Greater weight will be given to the protection of the child from harm.

 Who carries out a Recovery Order?

 The Recovery Order is generally issued to the Australian Federal Police, who then provides the information to the Local Area Command police unit where the child is located.
-The court can authorise or direct a person to stop and search any vehicle, vessel or aircraft, and to enter and search any premises or place to find a child.
+The court can authorise or direct a person to stop and search any vehicle, vessel, or aircraft and enter and search any premises or place to find a child.
 Force may be used if necessary.

 The Recovery Order remains in place for a period of 12 months or until the child is returned.
-Notice of the child’s return must be given to the Registry Manager of the court that issued the recovery order and if a location order is in force the person to whom the location order applies.
+Notice of the child’s return must be given to the Registry Manager of the court that issued the recovery order.
+If a location order is in force, the person to whom the location order applies.

 How do I arrange a Recovery Order?

-To seek a recovery order you will need to either have current court proceedings in the Family Court of Australia or the Federal Circuit Court of Australia on foot, or otherwise commence court proceedings.
-Fourtree Lawyers are able to assist you in drafting your court documents which can include either an Initiating Application if you are commencing court proceedings or an Application in a Case if you have proceedings on foot, an Affidavit and Notice of Risk.
+To seek a recovery order, you will need to have current court proceedings in the Family Court of Australia or the Federal Circuit Court of Australia on foot or otherwise commence court proceedings.
+Fourtree Lawyers can assist you in drafting your court documents, including an Initiating Application if you are commencing court proceedings or an Application in a Case if you have proceedings on foot, an Affidavit and Notice of Risk.

 What happens after a Recovery Order is made?

 The court may specify in the recovery order a time, date and location for the child to be returned.
-If changeover of the child does not occur at the time specified then the Australian Federal Police recovery will issue and the child may be recovered by the police.
+If changeover of the child does not occur at the time specified, then the Australian Federal Police recovery will issue and the police may recover the child.

 Location Orders, Commonwealth Information Orders and Publication Orders